tomtomcrypto/stlos/README.md

 The storage key we are looking for is part of the address => uint balance mapping of WTLOS.
 We need to access the mapping value for the STLOS address in order to retreive its WTLOS balance.

-To compute that storage key, you can use the following snippet:
+To compute that storage key, you can use the following snippet that uses the ethers library:

 ```
     const provider = ethers.getDefaultProvider("https://testnet.telos.net/evm");